-- Dress the wound to prevent a possible infection and speed up healing.
+- Dress the wound to prevent infection and speed healing.

 - It is a quick procedure that is usually completed within one hour.

-- Since it is minimally invasive in nature, there is no much pain after the procedure, and complications resulting from this procedure are rare.
+- Since it is minimally invasive, there is not much pain after the procedure, and complications resulting from this procedure are rare.

-- The chances of developing stasis ulcers after the procedure are very minimal.
+- The chances of developing stasis ulcers after the procedure are minimal.

 - The procedure is done under local anaesthesia, preventing you from the risks associated with general anaesthesia.

-- The procedure involves mild bruising, which normally disappears in a matter of days.
+- The procedure involves mild bruising, which normally disappears in days.